SerotoninShane/WGU-C867/README.md

     Note: A valid email should include an at sign ('@') and period ('.') and should not include a space (' ').

 f.  public void printByDegreeProgram(DegreeProgram degreeProgram) that prints out student information for a degree program specified by an enumerated type.

+**Create an array of pointers (classRosterArray) to hold the student data from the “studentData Table.”**

+- Implemented an array of pointers to Student objects, classRosterArray[5], in the Roster class.
+- Initialized the array to store nullptr values initially, and later populated it with Student objects.

+**Create a Student object for each student in the data table and populate classRosterArray.**

+- Each student from the table is parsed and added to classRosterArray using the add() method.
+- The add() method constructs a Student object and assigns it to the array.

+**Formatted the following functions:**

+**add()**

+- Implemented: A public method add() that takes the student data (ID, name, email, age, days in course, degree program) as parameters and adds a new Student object to classRosterArray.

+**remove()**

+- Implemented: A public method remove() that removes a student from classRosterArray by student ID.
+If the ID does not exist, an error message is printed.

+**printAll()**

+- Implemented: A public method printAll() that loops through all students in classRosterArray and calls the print() method for each student to output their information.

+**printAverageDaysInCourse()**

+- Implemented: A public method printAverageDaysInCourse() that calculates and prints the average number of days in courses for a given student, identified by their student ID.

+**printInvalidEmails()**

+- Implemented: A public method printInvalidEmails() that checks for invalid email addresses (those missing an @, a . or containing spaces) and prints any invalid emails found.

+**printByDegreeProgram()**

+- Implemented: A public method printByDegreeProgram() that prints the data of students enrolled in a specified degree program (SECURITY, NETWORK, or SOFTWARE).

+## F.
+**Demonstrate the program’s required functionality by adding a main() function in main.cpp, which will contain the required function calls to achieve the following results:**

+1. Print out to the screen, via your application, the course title, the programming language used, your WGU student ID, and your name.

+2. Create an instance of the Roster class called classRoster.

+3. Add each student to classRoster.

+4. Convert the following pseudo code to complete the rest of the  main() function:

+classRoster.printAll();

+classRoster.printInvalidEmails();

+//loop through classRosterArray and for each element:

+classRoster.printAverageDaysInCourse(/*current_object's student id*/);

+Note: For the current_object's student id, use an accessor (i.e., getter) for the classRosterArray to access the student id.

+classRoster.printByDegreeProgram(SOFTWARE);

+classRoster.remove("A3");

+classRoster.printAll();

+classRoster.remove("A3");

+//expected: the above line should print a message saying such a student with this ID was not found.

+5. Implement the destructor to release the memory that was allocated dynamically in Roster.

+**EACH STEP IS LABELED IN MAIN.CPP**